abhinav4848/Python/README.md

 # Python

-Learning python from any source i can find
+Learning python from any source I can find

 Next:
 First order functions